FAQ's on Funding

 I have secured funding from another source, can I still apply for a Sorin Fellows Program grant?

 Yes!
 Pursuing and securing supplemental forms of funding enhances the competitiveness of your application.
-In the application, applicants must itemize their anticipated expenses, note the total amount of funding requested both for the project and from the CEC, and identify any outstanding funding requests for the project as well as all funding secured through other sources.
+In the application, applicants must itemize their anticipated expenses, note the total amount of funding requested both for the project and from the de Nicola Center, and identify any outstanding funding requests for the project as well as all funding secured through other sources.

 Combined funding from a Sorin Fellows Program grant and other sources may not exceed the project’s total budget, and applicants must promptly inform the Sorin Fellows Program administrator of additional funding received at any point from application submission through completion of the trip.

-Recipients must return any paid funds if they cancel the trip and must repay any non-refundable expenses incurred by the CEC (i.e. airfare directly paid) if cancellation is not due to documented illness or another justifying circumstance.
+Recipients must return any paid funds if they cancel the trip and must repay any non-refundable expenses incurred by the de Nicola Center (i.e. airfare directly paid) if cancellation is not due to documented illness or another justifying circumstance.

 Do I need to have a specific project in mind when applying for a Placement Referral Request?